debasishray16/18CSE316J---Essentials-in-Cloud-and-Devops-Lab/Exp-12_Gradle_Installation.md

 java -version
 ```

-2. Then, install the Gradle from the link containing Gradle zip file and then, make a directory and unzip the file.
+2. Then, install the Gradle from the link containing Gradle zip file from downloads link(latest) and then, make a directory and unzip the file.

 ```bash
 #Install the zip file.